-Career experience: Louise joined United Utilities on its graduate programme and has comprehensive experience of the company, its customers and its regulators, having worked for the group for more than 20 years.
-She was appointed as customer service and people director in 2016, prior to which she held a number of senior positions, leading teams in business transformation, water operations, electricity and telecoms.
+Career experience: Louise joined United Utilities on its graduate programme and has comprehensive experience of the company and the North West region we serve.
+She was appointed as customer service and people director in 2016, prior to which she held a number of senior positions, leading teams in business transformation, water operations, electricity and telecoms in the UK and overseas.
 She completed the corporate director programme at Harvard Business School in 2022.